Exchanging Documents Within the Computer Conservation Society

 However, problems sometimes arise because each CCS member has his/her own preferred

-technology and this can give problems when documents are exchanged between members.
+technology and this can cause difficulties when documents are exchanged between members.

 Finding a common protocol for information exchange has, in the past given rise to